 This is the standard quantitative method for the measurement of antibodies.

-- When a fixed volume of a particulate antigen suspension is added to an equal volume of serial dilutions of an antiserum in test tubes, the agglutination titre of the serum can be estimated.
+When a fixed volume of a particulate antigen suspension is added to an equal volume of serial dilutions of an antiserum in test tubes, the agglutination titer of the serum can be estimated.

 The procedure involves adding a suspension of dead typhoid bacterial cells to a series of tubes containing the patient’s serum, which has been diluted out to various concentrations.
 After the tubes have been incubated for 30 minutes at 37° C, they are centrifuged and examined to note the amount of agglutination that has occurred.
 The reciprocal of the highest dilution at which agglutination is seen is designated as the antibody titer of the patient’s serum.
 For example, if the highest dilution at which agglutination occurs is 1:320, the titer is 320 antibody units per milliliter of serum.
-Naturally, the higher the titer, the greater is the antibody response of the individual to the disease.
+Naturally, the higher the titer, the greater the antibody response of the individual to the disease.
 Two types of antigens are used, the H or the flagellar antigen and the O or the somatic antigen of the typhoid bacillus.
 Find details information about WIDAL TEST here

 - The size of the latex bead (0.8µm or larger) enhances the ease with which the agglutination reaction is recognized.